 Types of AAS

-Increases in fat-free mass, muscular size, and muscular strength, however there’s is little evidence to support a beneficial role of AAS in other types of exercise performance such as muscular endurance and aerobic performance (Friedl, 139).
+Increases in fat-free mass, muscular size, and muscular strength.
+However, there is little evidence to support a beneficial role of AAS in other types of exercise performance such as muscular endurance and aerobic performance (Friedl, p.
+139).

-Scalp Hair loss, liver toxicity, jaundice, liver tumors, male infertility, suppression of high density lipoproteins cholesterol (HDL – AKA Good Cholesterol), Gynecomastia (breast tissue development), Acne, Heart Disease, Hypertension, and myocardial damage (damage to heart muscle) (Friedl, 175).
+Scalp hair loss, liver toxicity, jaundice, liver tumors, male infertility, suppression of high density lipoproteins and cholesterol (HDL – aka good cholesterol), gynecomastia (breast tissue development), acne, heart disease, hyper-tension, and myocardial damage (damage to heart muscle) (Friedl, p.
+175).

-The Wellness Center is a substance-free facility.
-Users must agree to take reasonable precautions to prevent the possession or use of alcoholic beverages, illegal drugs and tobacco products in the Wellness Center.
-See the University Of North Dakota Code Of Student Life: General University Policies, section 1-5 and 1-6 for complete policies regarding smoking, alcohol, and drug use (UND Wellness Center Participant Policy Manual, 2010, p 47).
+The UND Wellness Center is a substance-free facility.
+Users of the facility must agree to take reasonable precautions to prevent the possession or use of alcoholic beverages, illegal drugs, and tobacco products in the wellness center.
+See the University of North Dakota Code Of Student Life: General University Policies, sections 1-5 and 1-6 for complete policies regarding smoking, alcohol, and drug use (UND Wellness Center Participant Policy Manual, 2010, p.
+47).

 UND Code of Student Life